full-path/ridesheet/src/terms.md

 - Use it at your own risk (no warranties)
 - We're not liable if something goes wrong
 - Your data stays in your Google account
-- You own your data
+- You own your data and are directly responsible for how you share it
 - Follow the law and Google's rules
 - You can modify and share RideSheet
 - We can change or discontinue RideSheet